Family Assistance Plan: 1969–1970 – Introduction and Revision of the FAP

 The first formal proposal of the FAP was introduced to the American public in August 1969 when President Nixon set forth his new goals of welfare reform during a televised address.
 Nixon's FAP was highlighted as a form of 'workfare' in hopes of incentivizing poorer families to continue working rather than seek unemployment welfare benefits.
 The initial FAP proposal was positively received, as many believed the previous welfare system in place (the ADFC) to be flawed.
 However, some critics were mixed in their reception.
-While some believed the requirements to work were either too harsh or not strict enough, others demanded expanded benefits to those in need.
+While some believed the requirements to work were either too harsh or not strict enough, others demanded expanded benefits for those in need.

 In October 1969, an administration bill was proposed to amend the Social Security Act of 1935 to the House of Representatives.
 Included in the bill was a preliminary version of the FAP which was introduced by President Nixon earlier in August.
 The bill was referred to the Ways and Means Committee for approval.

 In April 1970, after revisions were completed on its initial proposal, the October 1969 administration bill, still including the FAP, was passed by the House of Representatives under closed rule.
-The Senate Finance Committee subsequently received the bill for voting, and deemed the bill as insufficient due to potential bias towards families already in similar circumstances under the ADFC and continued possible welfare dependency.
+The Senate Finance Committee subsequently received the bill for voting and deemed the bill as insufficient due to potential bias towards families already in similar circumstances under the ADFC and continued possible welfare dependency.
 The committee requested further revisions of the FAP proposal by the United States Department of Health, Education, and Welfare.
-These revisions were completed in June 1970 and resubmitted to the Senate Finance committee for consideration.
+These revisions were completed in June 1970 and resubmitted to the Senate Finance Committee for consideration.

 In December 1970 a Ninety-first Congress meeting was held.
 The Senate Finance Committee proposed a version of the October 1969 bill that did not include Nixon's FAP.
 However, the bill did call for the federal government to conduct up to five trial projects (in today's parlance, pilot programs) meant to test the suitability of incorporating the FAP as a welfare program.
 The bill itself included many other controversial topics, and as such the topic of FAP testing was not given full consideration until the later moments of the 91st Congress.
 The confusion over multiple other proposals within the bill outlined by the Senate Finance Committee delayed proper discussion around the proposed tests.
 Ultimately, the meeting of the 91st Congress did not approve the FAP or its testing.